conan-io/conan-io.github.io/_posts/2019-06-26-An-introduction-to-the-Dear-ImGui-library.markdown

 target_link_libraries(dear-imgui-conan imgui::imgui GLEW::GLEW glfw)
 {% endhighlight %}

-We will also need the *conanfile* to declare the libraries it depends on.
-Besides from the GLFW library we already talked about we need the GLEW library to handle OpenGL functions loading.
-We will use ``cmake_multi`` to generate projects for Debug and Release configurations.
-An imports section was also added to download the required bindings for GLFW and OpenGL3.

 To make Conan install the libraries and generate the files needed to build the project with CMake, we create a *conanfile.py* that declares the dependencies for the project.
 Besides from the GLFW library we already talked about, we need the GLEW library to handle